frjo/hugo-theme-zen/README.md

     - "section1"            # Default to the section with most content if not set.
     - "section2"            # Set to empty if no section should be listed.
   microUsername: ""         # Your micro.blog username.
-  mobileMenu: true          # Turn on a mobile menu on small screens.
+  mobileMenu: true          # Turn on a mobile menu on small screens, default false.
   piwikSiteId:              # Matamo site id
   piwikTrackerUrl: ""       # Matamo url, schemaless and no slash on end (example.org/matamo).
   plausibleSiteID: ""       # Plausible site id/domain.